Prutha-Dongre/Docker-Automation-with-Terraform-Ansible-for-Java-Maven-Application-Deployment/README.md

 Ansible is used to configure the EC2 instance created by Terraform.

-The Ansible playbook runs **from the local machine** and connects to the EC2 instance via SSH.
+The Ansible playbook runs **from its own server** and connects to the EC2 instance via SSH.

 The playbook performs the following tasks automatically: